Learning Mandarin with Greg

 What is pinyin?

 I’ve mentioned before that the Chinese language uses tens of thousands of characters.
 It’s the same for either simplified or traditional Chinese.
 That can make it hard for someone learning the language, as there seems to be an endless list of characters to learn.
-You also might not have thought about it, but how do you type all those characters on a standard computer keyboard?
-The answer to both those questions is Pīnyīn (拼音).

 2018-12-21